 Day Rates For Tree Surgeons

-Tree surgeons don’t generally quote for work with a day rate but we know roughly how much they charge.
+Tree surgeons don’t generally quote for work on a “day rate” but we know roughly how much they charge.

 A team of two or three experienced tree surgeons on site and including the removal of the waste, will set you back around £950 per day including VAT.

 Smaller firms, such as those that only undertake easier projects, working in a team of one or two people, will charge anything from £250-£400 per day depending on location.